SamuelSwartzberg/flashcardifying_text_temp/inf.md

 slower access O(n) vs O(1)
 more space consumption if no empty spaces in array due to pointers.
-Re: modern CPUs, linked lists have the problem that they are stored non-contiguously and thus can't take advantage of CPU cache as well (priniple of spatial locality)
+Re: modern processors, linked lists have the problem that they are stored non-contiguously and thus can't take advantage of processor cache as well (priniple of spatial locality)

 ##### Streams